 Case interviews are often challenging because they are open-ended, with limitless possibilities of where you can go.
 There is some truth to this predicament – there is always more than just one way to crack a case.
 However, there are also ways to follow a system for every case you encounter that leads to fruitful results.
-One key component systematic way of consistently cracking cases involves being hypothesis-driven.
-But what is a hypothesis?
+One key component systematic way of consistently cracking case interviews involves being hypothesis-driven.
+But how do you do hypothesis-driven case interviews and to cover the bases, what is a hypothesis?

 In the context of a consulting interview, a hypothesis definition is “a testable statement that needs further data for verification”.
 In other words, the meaning of a hypothesis is that it’s an educated guess that you think could be the answer to your client’s problem.

 A hypothesis is therefore not always true.
 Instead, it is a starting point that ultimately leads you to the end point.
 Imagine your client comes to you with a problem, and the root cause is A, B, C, D, or E. Forming a hypothesis allows you to start with A, gather data to see if it’s correct, and if not, move onto B. You then keep going until you get to the right “letter” or answer to the case.

 To be clear, you don’t always know your options upfront at the start of a case interview.
 Usually, after you gather data, you may find that option A was completely wrong, somewhat wrong, or right on track.
 Depending on the data, you either move onto a new hypothesis, revise it, or dig for more data, respectively.
 But for purposes of using it in a case interview, we feel this is a good hypothesis definition.

 Let’s use an example to shed some more light on what a hypothesis is, and how to use them in case interviews.
 Imagine your client is a shoe manufacturing company that has experienced a decrease in profitability over the past 12 months.

 An approach without a hypothesis might result in a laundry list of questions like in the following exchange: